 DETAILS ABOUT THE 2022 ELECTION

-This year will be the second time that Costa Mesa voters will elect a Mayor.
-It will also be the first time we will elect City Council members to represent the residents in Districts 1, 2 and 6.
+This year will be the third time that Costa Mesa voters will elect a Mayor.
+It will be the second time we will elect City Council members to represent the residents in Districts 3, 4 and 5.

 How did this happen?

 A short explanation of a complicated issue is that in December 2015, the City of Costa Mesa was threatened with a lawsuit because it was alleged that its at-large voting system violated the California Voting Rights Act.
 As part of settling that lawsuit, the City agreed to place a measure on the November 2016 ballot (Measure EE) that would allow for district-based elections so that the votes of minority voters would not be diluted.
-Although controversial in the manner in which it was written, having the process being rushed, and the way districts were drawn, Measure EE was passed by 65% of the voters.
+Although controversial in the manner in which it was written, the process being rushed and the way districts were drawn, Measure EE was passed by 65% of the voters.

 What is your voting district?